from training.npr.org: http://training.npr.org/blog/apply-for-the-next-npr-story-lab-workshop/

-We want to help you move it from idea to execution.
-We are now accepting applications for the third NPR Story Lab Workshop, a free training experience designed to help small teams shape an audio project.
+We want to help you move it from idea to execution at the third NPR Story Lab Workshop, a free training experience designed to help small teams shape an audio project.
 It’s part of NPR’s mission to elevate new ideas and help develop great storytelling on all platforms.

 We will choose up to 10 teams made up of public media journalists from Member stations and NPR, as well as independent audio producers.
 During the workshop, you’ll be given the space to incubate your ideas and learn storytelling best practices from some of public media’s most creative and innovative people.
 You’ll also be matched with an NPR mentor who will serve as your guide while you are here.
 By the end of the four days, you will have focused your idea and created an editorial blueprint for your project, so you can start making things as soon as you get home.

 The workshop is run by the NPR Training team with support from the NPR Story Lab, an idea hub designed to generate new segments, create pilots for radio shows, launch new podcasts and introduce new voices to the network.
 We’re partnering with the Association of Independents in Radio (AIR) again to review applications from talented independent producers, as well as provide mentorships after the workshop.

 We are looking for audio storytelling project ideas that …

 - Are in the early stages of conception — an idea with promise and some research to back it up, but still notional.
 If you’ve already launched a project, it’s too late for this workshop.